What to Expect

 Led by your answers and responses you gave in the beginning, I will begin with the changes you want to make.
 The language used will be specific to the change you described.
 You won’t want to run around the block without clothes or bark like a dog.
 You won’t have an urge to rob a bank.
 If you are seeking help to quit smoking, you won’t become a vegetarian when the session is over.

 Those myths are some of the misconceptions people have about hypnosis.
 The truth is, your hypnotherapist is a caring individual who is guiding you through your specific change process in your subconscious mind.
 With your permission only and when appropriate, I will give you a post-hypnotic suggestion (PHS) that is a trigger that specifies an action after you leave.
 PHS is a benefit to you for when your session ends or to use between sessions.
-Again, it won’t trigger you into robbing a bank or giving up animal products (unless that’s what you want it to do).
+Again, it won’t trigger you into robbing a bank or quack like a duck (unless that’s what you want it to do).

 Transition to Awakeness